 The French banking system is well organized and stable.
 95% of SMEs obtain at least 80% or more of the investment loans they requested.
 There are approximately 350 banks operating in France including 130 foreign banks.
-The banking sector employs around 368,000 people and maintains over 37,000 branches and 56,700 ATMs across the country.
-More than 98% employees are under permanent contracts.
-The number of payment cards in circulation equals approximately 83 million.
 The four largest French banks are among the top 10 banks in Europe.
-Below is a list of the largest and best banks in France ranked by total assets.
+Below is a list of the largest and best banks in France in terms of total assets.

-Founded in 1864, Societe Generale is the third biggest bank in France operating through about 2,750 domestic retail branches, Crédit du Nord and Boursorama Banque, a major online bank.
-It also has a presence in 38 countries with leading positions in Czech Republic, Romania, Russia, Ivory Coast, Cameroon and Senegal.
-Headquartered in Paris, the company employs 149,000 people and has an A1 rating from Moody’s.
+Founded in 1864, Societe Generale is the third biggest bank in France operating through about 2,750 domestic retail branches, Crédit du Nord and Boursorama Banque, the largest online bank in France.
+It also has a presence in 38 countries with strong positions in Czech Republic, Romania, Russia, Ivory Coast, Cameroon and Senegal.
+Headquartered in Paris, the company employs 138,000 people and has an A1 rating from Moody’s.
 The Bank’s shares are listed on the Paris Stock Exchange and are traded in the U.S. under ADR.

 La Banque Postale

-La Banque Postale is a subsidiary of Le Groupe La Poste, the national postal service.
+La Banque Postale is a subsidiary of Groupe La Poste, the national postal service.
 The Bank serves over 11,000 million private and business customers through over 17,000 outlets.
-As of June 30, 2019, it recorded total assets of 263.2 billion euros.
+As of December 31, 2019, it recorded total assets of 272 billion euros.
 La Banque Postale has long-term credit ratings of A- from Fitch and A from Standard & Poor's, with stable and positive outlook, respectively.

 The French banks are among the safest financial institutions in Europe.
 The Global Finance list of the Top 50 Safest Banks in Europe includes 10 French banks: Caisse des Depots Group, SFIL, HSBC France, BNP Paribas, Banque Federative du Credit Mutuel (BCFM), Credit Agricole, Societe Generale, BPCE, Natixis and Banque Palatine.

 Opening hours of banks in France are usually between 9 am and 5 pm.
-Branches of La Banque Postale have working hours from 9 am until 6:30 pm.
+La Banque Postale branches have working hours from 9 am until 6:30 pm.

 Related articles: Foreign Banks in France